-Signature content is added by dragging and dropping signature elements from the Signature Designer toolbox, into your design.
-These elements are organised into logical groups, which can be collapsed and expanded needed:
+You can add signature elements (from the toolbox) to your email signature simply by dragging and dropping them onto the signature design.
+These elements are organised into logical groups, which can be collapsed and expanded as needed:

 Signature element properties

-When you drop an element into your signature design, associated properties are displayed immediately - for example:
+When you drop an element into your signature design, all associated properties are displayed immediately, for example:

 Understanding hierarchies and inheritance

-As your signature design evolves, so the notion of hierarchy and inheritance becomes relevant.
-At the most basic level (i.e. when you have created a new, blank signature and no elements have been added), you have a blank canvas:
+As your signature design evolves, the notion of hierarchy and inheritance becomes relevant.
+At the most basic level (that is, when you have created a new blank signature and no elements have been added), you have a blank canvas:

-For example, if you add a table to the signature, properties can be defined for the table as a whole (the parent), and/or for individual cells within it (in turn, any elements added to cells can inherit properties from a table cell, or have their own properties defined):
+For example, if you add a table to the signature - you can define properties for the table as a whole (the parent), and/or for individual cells within it (also, any elements you add to the cells can inherit properties from the table cell, or have their own properties).

 Also, some signature elements have a default parent/child hierarchy, because they are groups of individual fields.
 When you add one of these elements, each of the individual fields inherits the properties of the group - so they will all look and behave in the same way.

-However, you can select any individual field and apply properties for that item - this will override group properties for this field.
-For example, you might add Address Fields but then select the ZipCode field to set its font style to bold.
+However, you can select any individual field and apply their properties - this will override the group properties for this field.
+For example, you might add Address Fields but then select the ZipCode field to set the font style to bold.

-You can find out more about these elements using links below:
+You can find out more about these elements using the links below: